Looking to start a website or a blog and want to know what is WordPress?

-WordPress is easy to use, customize and maintain.
+It is easy to use, customize and maintain.
 If you need help to do advanced customization there is a wide choice of WordPress developers available out there that you can seek help from.

 The term “open source” refers to something people can modify and share because its design is publicly accessible.

 WordPress focuses on ease of use, speed, and user experience.
 This is the reason why it is the world’s most popular content management system.

 WordPress.org VS. WordPress.com